OracularIS/smartrf/docs/device_registration.md

    - This will automatically register your device with the selected profile setup.
-   - Your profile will be display in the under the environment section of the smart RF Plus home page screen.
+   - Your profile will be displayed under the environment section of the smart RF Plus home page screen.

 **By following above steps, you can easily register new devices, ensuring they are configured correctly and ready for use with SMART RF PLUS.**